 - 3.1 We use different terms to refer to the reserves depending on why they are held.
 Terms we use in this report have the following meanings: - General the main balance that the Authority wishes to set aside.
 This is the £2.4m and is compared annually to other Combined Fire Authorities.
-This has reduced, as planned, from the previous £2.6m. - Available earmarked reserves funds we hold set aside to meet known or predicted future spending or ring-fenced by previous Authority decisions (such as the Collaboration Reserve) - Other reserves the Authority holds but which are not available to fund their general spending; some reserves with statutory restrictions on how they can be spent, such as capital receipts or specific revenue grants - Total reserves the sum of earmarked, other and General
+This has reduced, as planned, from the previous £2.6m, with a planned reduction to £2.1m over the medium term plan. - Available earmarked reserves funds we hold set aside to meet known or predicted future spending or ring-fenced by previous Authority decisions (such as the Collaboration Reserve, pay reserve) - Other reserves the Authority holds but which are not available to fund their general spending; some reserves with statutory restrictions on how they can be spent, such as capital receipts or specific revenue grants - Total reserves the sum of earmarked, other and General - 3.2 Available earmarked reserves include funds for contingent spending that is hard to predict (risk-based reserves) for example property or vehicle damage, or reserves to cover shortfalls in investment income, pay award projections and so on.

-- 3.2 Available earmarked reserves include funds for contingent spending that is hard to predict (risk-based reserves) for example property or vehicle damage, or reserves to cover shortfalls in investment income, pay award projections and so on. - 3.3 Reserves are distinct from provisions.
+3.3 Reserves are distinct from provisions.
 Provisions are funds set aside for probable future liabilities where the timing and amounts are uncertain